HDest-Community/Hacked-reloader/README.md

 ### Notes
 ---
 - Hacked reloaders can only be found in backpacks.
+They are also sold by the [Merchant](https://gitlab.com/accensi/hd-merchant) if you have that loaded.
 - Loadout code is `7hr`.